Soham360/csp-fastpages/_pages/typinggame.md

       // makes the action above (timer) stop clearInterval(timerInterval);
       // alert(timer.textContent)
       // Waits 1 second after the game is complete.
 Then it asks for the user's name.
-After you give your username, your username and time is added to the database at the bottom. setTimeout(()=> {
+Afterwards, your information is added to the database at the bottom. setTimeout(()=> {
          username = prompt('What is your name?');
          create_times();